-- 185 not 190 school days and 10 not 5 training days.
-This means we operate a 39 week year: 37 teaching weeks and 2 weeks planning and preparation with significant focus on CPD. - The two week October half term. - The school day will be from 8 am to 5 pm Monday to Thursday (with co-planning, mentoring, observation, marking & moderation etc built into the school day wherever possible). - On Friday the working day will finish at 3.30 pm.
+- 180 not 190 school days and 10 not 5 training days.
+This means we operate a 39 week year: 37 teaching weeks and 2 weeks planning and preparation with significant focus on CPD. - The two week October half term - The school day will be from 8am to 5pm Monday to Thursday (with co-planning, mentoring, observation, marking & moderation etc built into the school day wherever possible). - On Friday the working day finishes at 4pm